twilio/twilio-client.js/PREFLIGHT.md

 `Device.testPreflight(token, options)` requires a [Twilio Access Token](https://www.twilio.com/docs/iam/access-tokens) to initiate the test call.
 This access token will be passed directly to the [Device's constructor](https://www.twilio.com/docs/voice/client/javascript/device#setup) and will be used to connect to a TwiML app that you associated with your [Twilio Access Token](https://www.twilio.com/docs/iam/access-tokens).
 In order to get better results, the TwiML app should be able to record audio from a microphone and play it back to the browser.
 Please see [Preflight Test TwiML App](PREFLIGHT_TWIML.md) for details.

 ### Options
-The `options` parameter is a JavaScript object containing configuration settings.
+The `PreflightTest.Options` parameter is a JavaScript object containing configuration settings.
 Available settings are listed below:

 | Property | Default | Description |
 |:---------|:--------|:------------|